joyfulvillage/datavisualization_langgraph/README.md

 2. **Start Studio**

-If using python locally, for example, open the `backend_py/my_agent` as a project in the LangGraph Studio desktop applications.
+If using python locally, for example, open the `backend_py` as a project in the LangGraph Studio desktop applications.
 Studio gives us direct access to the LangGraph API via a URL that is visible in the lower left corner of the Studio UI.
 Note that we can also use [LangGraph Cloud](https://langchain-ai.github.io/langgraph/cloud/) to deploy and host our back-end.

 #### Frontend